warkevedika880-spec/Medical-Insurance-Cost-Prediction/README.md

 Matplotlib
 Seaborn
 Scikit-learn

-Jupyter Notebook
-📊 Key Insights
-Smokers generally have higher medical insurance charges.
-BMI and age strongly affect insurance costs.
-Machine Learning can efficiently predict medical expenses using historical data.
+🌍 Real-World Use

+This project can help insurance companies and healthcare organizations estimate medical expenses more accurately and make data-driven decisions.